ppy/osu-wiki/wiki/Tournaments/CIC/2013/en.md

    - During the session, **each mod category can be played up to 2 times**.
    - **Double Point Maps** can be selected **up to 2 times**.
    - **Double Point Maps** can't be selected consecutively.
-7. Each player may opt to use Hidden when playing on either HardRock or DoubleTime maps once, if this happens all players must use Hidden as well.
+7. Each player may opt to use Hidden when playing on either Hard Rock or Double Time maps once, if this happens all players must use Hidden as well.
 This privilege can't be used consecutively.

 ## Trivia